trailofbits/osquery-extensions/README.md

 | darwin_unified_log   | Provides an event driven table that contains entries from the unified system log on MacOS. | macOS |
 | (more to come)       | ...  | ...   |

+Experimental extensions:
+ * **network_monitor**: Provides an event-based table that lists DNS requests performed by the endpoint.
+Uses libpcap and Pcap++ to capture and parse network requests.

 ## Build Dependencies

 Note: the [releases](https://github.com/trailofbits/osquery-extensions/releases) page has download links for our extensions.
 The instructions below are only necessary for those interested in building from source.